ronomon/zip/README.md

 * Rejects zip files that are too small, i.e. less than 22 bytes.

-* Rejects zip files that exceed the 4 GB limit.
+* Rejects zip files that exceed 2 GB to protect vulnerable downstream zip implementations from `int32_t` overflow.

 * Rejects zip files that are truncated, i.e. with no end of central directory record.